masoncfrancis/urled/README.md

 Note: You can modify URLs being served by an already running server by opening a separate terminal window and running the binary using these flags

+## Future Plans

+Currently the project is in it's infancy, but I am planning on adding these features in the future:

+- Add a web interface for managing URLs
+- Add support for custom short URLs
+- Add support for URL expiration
+- Add support for URL analytics
+- Install as a background service that runs on boot